Awesome-Technologies/element-ios/README.rst

         $ cd Riot
         $ pod install

 This will load all dependencies for the Riot source code, including MatrixKit and MatrixSDK.
-You will need an recent and updated (``pod update``) install of CocoaPods.
+You will need a recent and updated (``pod update``) install of CocoaPods.

 Then, open ``Riot.xcworkspace`` with Xcode